AshParker19/42_push_swap/README.md

 ### Description
 The goal of this project is to sort data on a stack, with a limited set of instructions, using the lowest possible number of actions.
 To succeed you'll have to manipulate various types of algorithms and choose the one (of many) most appropriate solution for an optimized data sorting.

-- **push_swap** - calculates and displays on the standard output the smallest progam using `push_swap` instruction language that sorts integer arguments received.
+ _**push_swap** - calculates and displays on the standard output the smallest number of moves using `push_swap` instruction language that sorts integer arguments received._

 ---